waikato-datamining/seppl/README.md

   transfer the parsed options into member variables of your plugin

+### Aliases

+If you want to have the ability to allow shorthand names for your plugins as well, then you can do that by using the `seppl.AliasSupporter` mixin.
+The plugins will simply be added under their aliases to the class registry as well (inflating the number of *available* plugins).

 ### Compatibility

 If you want to enable checks between pipeline components, then your plugins